What are Milia?

 - Product packaging informs consumers to use daily sun protection

-Don’t Self-Extract Milia at Home
+Don’t Remove Milia at Home

 Dermatologists advise against extracting milia at home.
 Picking or squeezing the bumps can traumatize the skin and cause scarring.